DapperDad92/leaf-and-barrel/README.md

 ### iOS Setup for Barcode Scanning

-The app uses `react-native-vision-camera` and `vision-camera-code-scanner` for barcode scanning functionality.
+The app uses `react-native-vision-camera` with its built-in code scanner for barcode scanning functionality.
 Here are the setup steps for iOS:

 #### Prerequisites
 - macOS with Xcode installed